idrinth-api-bench/issues/framework/README.md

 ## Privacy and Compliance

-The `@idrinth/api-bench` framework does not collect any kind of information about its users or the apis being tested.
+The `@idrinth/api-bench` framework does not collect any kind of information about its users or the APIs being tested.
 All data is local to the device you run it on or the database server you configure it to dump data in.